Acne

 The treatment regime recommended will depend on your age, the type and severity of your acne, and what you are willing to commit to.
 For example, you may need to wash and apply medications to the affected skin twice a day for several weeks.
 Often topical medications and drugs you take by mouth (oral medication) are used in combination.
 Pregnant women will not be able to use most oral prescription medications for acne.

 We will discuss with you, the risks and benefits of medications and other treatments we recommend.
+We may offer you a combined approach of medications and laser.

 Topical medications